aksio-app/docs/adrs/ADR-004-database-architecture.md

 ## Conclusion

-PostgreSQL with Apache AGE on GCP Cloud SQL provides the optimal balance of:
+PostgreSQL with ltree on GCP Cloud SQL provides the optimal balance of:
 - **Simplicity**: Single database for all data types
 - **Cost-effectiveness**: 50-70% cheaper than alternatives
 - **GCP Integration**: Native Cloud SQL support with managed operations
 - **Security**: Enterprise-grade security with RLS and audit logging
-- **Flexibility**: Handles relational, graph, and document data models
+- **Flexibility**: Handles relational, hierarchical, and document data models

 This decision aligns perfectly with our GCP cloud strategy (ADR-003) and provides a solid foundation for building a scalable, secure, and cost-effective educational platform.